gdarko/digital-license-manager/readme.txt

 * Import licenses form file
 * Export licenses to PDF or CSV format.
 Allows column selection
 * Migration tool for migrating from other plugins
+* WooCommerce <a href="https://woocommerce.com/document/high-performance-order-storage/">High-Performance Order Storage</a> Support

-* Works even without WooCommerce.
+The plugin works fine even without WooCommerce.
 If you want to use the plugin as standalone license manager or if you have another solution for selling the keys, you can use the REST API to create licenses.

 ### ✨ PRO Version Features